-Strength of LLMs: Exploratory, context-dependent, real-world knowledge quadratically with respect to $N \cdot M$, where N denotes the number of samples and M the number of features.
-Furthermore, the predictions generated by LLMs are not easily interpretable, and there is no assurance that the LLMs will produce consistent predictions, as these predictions depend directly on the complex and heterogeneous data used to train the models.
-So far, Hegselmann et al. (2023) found that their method yielded the best performance on tiny datasets with up to 8 samples, but was outperformed for larger data sets.
+70 features.
+Furthermore, the predictions generated by LLMs are not easily interpretable, and there is no on the complex and heterogeneous data used to train the models.
+So far, Hegselmann et al. (2023) found that their method yielded the best performance on tiny datasets with up to 8 data points, but